CHMMaas/HTEPredictionMetrics/README.md

 # Version

 This package is under development.
-Most up-to-date version: 1.0.0
+Most up-to-date version: 1.0.1

 # Package updates

 April 17, release date version 1.0.0

-May 22, added functionality: X can also be of class "data.frame"
+May 22, version 1.0.1, added functionality: X can also be of class "data.frame"

 # Install